Back to all guides

 Decorate Add one flat focal layer, decorate the back lightly if it will show, and add one pull cue so the note can be found again.
 A label, stamped scrap, tiny collage piece, thin fabric tab, or torn paper strip is enough.

-The three-pull test
+The trace-free test

 Match clip to panel The clip should be large enough to support the decorated paper sleeve.
 If the paper panel twists, the clip is too small.